-In this activity, students explore this statement, first, from the perspective of Newton's theory of universal gravitation using the concept of escape velocity.
+In this activity, students first explore this statement from the perspective of Newton's theory of universal gravitation using the concept of escape velocity.
 Next, they consider it from the perspective of Einstein's model of gravity (general relativity) using a simple hands-on water-based model of a black hole.
 They realize for themselves a limitation of Newton's model and how Einstein's model more accurately describes the properties of black holes.

 Intended Audience: Senior High (Gr 11-12)

 Topics: Black Holes, Gravity, Relativity